MichalSanJazowski/web_application_movie_corner/README.md

 ## 📌 Notes
 - You need a **TMDB API Bearer Token** to fetch movies and TV shows.
-- The app uses SQLite by default, but you can configure another database in `.env`.
+- By default, the app uses SQLite (with persistence through Docker volume).
+You can configure another database in `.env`.
 - Email sending (contact form) works with Gmail SMTP by default.

 ---